 Vitamin D is another important vitamin and one that you should get checked regularly.
 I like to see it around 100.
 This person’s 90, so that’s pretty good.
 Most commonly though, I see vitamin D around the 50 to 60 level.
 I think this is too low.

 In Figure 7 we’ve got zinc.
-Zinc is not a common mineral your doctor will check for you, but if you can get your doctor to check it then then to do it.
+Zinc is not a common mineral your doctor will check for you, but if you can get your doctor to check it then to do it.
 Checking zinc is really worthwhile because zinc helps your body process male sex hormones and stops cells over reacting to male sex hormones.

 Zinc also helps grow the ovarian follicle and the egg, and it helps heal your skin.
 It’s a great nutrient to have optimal levels of and so it’s good to know what your levels are like.

 In Figure 7 we can see zinc is 10.2.
 This is down the lower end, making it a little bit on the low side.